aniket-bhadra/django-backend-systems/notes.md

  we use the manager to retrieve data, and we get QuerySets as the output.

+ Django models can have multiple managers and you can create custom managers.All managers, inherit from Django's Manager class, so they all have the same default methods like .all(), .filter(), .create(), .get(), etc.so in custom managers we get their own custom methods plus all the default methods.

 ### **Example:** Retrieve Data in Views
 ```python
 def index(request):